Why Folding Bike Touring + The 6 Best Folding Bikes For Touring in 2024

 folding bike touring

-The Cons and Pros to Help You Decide Whether or Not Folding Bike Touring is For You + the 6 Best Folding Bikes for Touring and bikepacking in 2023
+The Cons and Pros to Help You Decide Whether or Not Folding Bike Touring is For You + the 6 Best Folding Bikes for Touring and bikepacking in 2024

-Folding bike touring, or touring on a folding bike is a style of bicycle travel that has never really become popular, despite it’s many advantages.
+Folding bike touring, or touring on a folding bike is a style of bicycle travel that has never really become popular, despite its many advantages.

 The best folding bikes for touring though, are getting better and better every year, which shows attention from the foldable bike manufacturers toward this small but promising niche.

-Folding bikes for touring allow bike travelers to move their rigs easily into transports – plane, taxi, train, buses… whatever.
+Folding bikes for touring allows bike travelers to move their rigs easily into transports โ€“ planes, taxis, trains, buses… whatever.

 Being foldable and compact, they help you get to your starting point much more conveniently than regular touring bikes, but also give you the power to avoid boring or dangerous sections, since you can easily haul them onto a train or hitch a ride, saving your time to explore more interesting areas.

-Folding bikes are also much more welcome in hotel rooms, where full size bikes are often banned or frowned upon, and even inside your camping tent if there’s a safety concern.
+Folding bikes are also much more welcome in hotel rooms, where full-size bikes are often banned or frowned upon, and even inside your camping tent if there’s a safety concern.

 In this article, we are going to go through the good and the bad about touring on a foldable bike, before getting into our picks for the best folding bike for touring and bikepacking.